ResByte/ResByte.github.io/_posts/2020-06-23-Adversarial-Prop.md

   - Adversarial
 ---

-This blog provides a breif write-up on the paper titled [Adversarial Examples Improve Image Recognition](https://arxiv.org/abs/1911.09665v2).
+This blog provides a brief write-up on the paper titled [Adversarial Examples Improve Image Recognition](https://arxiv.org/abs/1911.09665v2).
 As the paper explains how to use adversarial setting to improve the training of the model for large datasets like ImageNet

 ## Preliminary